 Minor in European Studies/Civilization

 The European studies/civilization minor at SIUE is an interdisciplinary program drawn from subject areas in the social sciences and the humanities.
 The courses focus on Western and Eastern Europe.
-Students pursuing a European studies minor must complete a minimum of 18 credits at the 300 level or above.
+Students pursuing a European studies minor must complete a minimum of 9 credits at the 300 level or above.
 At least one course each must be taken in three different departments, such as Art History, History, Political Science, English, or Foreign Languages.
-Courses not on this list may be acceptable if approved by the European Studies Coordinator of the European studies minor in the Department of History, Peck Hall, room 0213.
+Courses not on this list may be acceptable if approved by the European Studies Coordinator.

-Any of the listed courses already counted toward a student’s major cannot be counted again for this minor.
+Any of the listed courses already counted toward a student’s major may be counted again for this minor.

 Core Requirements: